Tidewater (marine services)

-Tidewater, Inc. is a publicly traded international petroleum service company headquartered in Houston,Texas, U.S. It operates a fleet of ships, primarily providing vessels and marine services to the offshore petroleum and offshore wind industries.
+Tidewater, Inc. is a publicly traded international petroleum service company headquartered in Houston, Texas, U.S. It operates a fleet of ships, primarily providing vessels and marine services to the offshore petroleum and offshore wind industries.

+The company was founded in 1956 by a group of investors led by the Laborde family.

 Tidewater created the "work boat" industry with its 1956 launch of the Ebb Tide, the world's first vessel tailor-made to support the offshore oil and gas industry.
 Today, Tidewater is the leading and most experienced provider of OSVs in the global energy industry.

 Tidewater has a global footprint, with over 90% of its fleet working internationally in more than 60 countries.
 Around the world, Tidewater transports crews and supplies, tow and anchor mobile rigs, assists in offshore construction projects and performs a variety of specialized marine support services.

 Quintin V. Kneen is the company's president, CEO & Director.
-The company was founded in 1956 by a group of investors led by the Laborde family.